sailfishos-chum/main/.github/ISSUE_TEMPLATE/bug-template.md

 ---
 name: Bug report
-about: Report a bug for this project
+about: Report a bug for SailfishOS:Chum
 title: "[Bug] "
 labels: 'bug'
 assignees: ''